-What is Stop Loss Order in Forex trading?
+What Is Stop Loss Order

 Apart from Take Profit, an equally important pre-calculated price level used by traders today is called Stop Loss.
 As the name suggests, this is a type of pending order that allows the trader to set a predefined level on the price chart that closes a losing position.
 In other words, it ensures a minimum loss as it closes the position.
 Stop Loss is abbreviated as (S/L).
 For example, a trader goes long (in other words, enters a buy position) by entering the market at 1.2980, expecting prices to rally higher.
 He knows that the market is unpredictable, however, and that it may go in the opposite direction than his expectation.
 So he calculates the risk before entering the market, and places a Stop Loss order below the entry price.
 If the Bid price hits the predefined Stop Loss price at 1.2880, the position is closed and a minimum loss is ensured.